-However, if you choose to enroll in Medicare Part D, you can keep your FEHB coverage and will coordinate benefits with Medicare.
+However, if you choose to enroll in Medicare Part D, you can keep your FEHB coverage and your FEHB plan will coordinate benefits with Medicare.

 Remember: If you are an annuitant and you cancel your FEHB coverage, you may not re-enroll in the FEHB Program.